-With a a high shear mixer, the powder material is moistened by the rapid spraying of liquid. and is stirred smoothly via a rotor located at its bottom.
+With a high shear mixer, the powder material is moistened by the rapid spraying of liquid and is stirred smoothly via a rotor located at its bottom.
 This ensures a thorough mixing and an even distribution of the moisture in the product.
 In addition, the formation of liquid bridges increases the adhesion between the particles during agglomeration.

 Dispersion of gums and thickeners using conventional agitators can give rise to several issues.
 For one thing, there is always the possibility of operator error, and for another, industrial agitators do not produce sufficient shear to rapidly break agglomerates down, which results in long mixing times and low output.

 To compensate for this very real possibility, many formulations contain unnecessarily high levels of gum, which increases the cost of raw materials.
 During storage or subsequent processing, unhydrated guar gum can gradually moisten, which results in unwanted alterations in product viscosity and stability.

 We are the leading manufacturer and purveyor of Kosher, Halal, Non GMO, FSSC 22000 and USDA certified organic guar gum powder within the United States, and we harness its thickening and stabilizing properties to serve many useful purposes within the food industry as well as a diverse array of other industries.